Phra Khun Paen Pim Haliam Yai Nur Din BE2500 Luang Pu Du Wat Sakae

 Rarity & Collector Significance

 Assessed as collector-grade among LP Du devotees.
-Desirable traits include unpainted, original surface with natural luster, even press on high points, and mature clay matrix.
-Authenticated examples appear with recognised bodies (e.g., Thaprachan); condition and clarity of pim features significantly influence valuation.
+Desirable traits include an unpainted original surface with natural luster, an even press on the high points, and a mature clay matrix.
+Authenticated examples appear with recognised bodies (e.g., Thaprachan); condition and clarity of key pim features strongly influence collectibility.

 Phra Khun Paen Pim Haliam Yai — Thaprachan certificate